practicalli/spacemacs/spacemacs-basics/working-with-projects/layouts.md

 dotspacemacs-auto-resume-layouts t
 ```

-`SPC l x`  kill current layout with its buffers, `SPC l d` deletes the layer and keeps the buffers available
+`SPC l x`  kill current layout with its buffers, `SPC l d` deletes the layout and keeps the buffers available

 `SPC l ?` will show the help menu